inSileco/inSileco.github.io/content/post/myDebianStretch.md

 Also, if you wonder what is the difference between `deb` and `deb-src`, go on [stackexchange](https://unix.stackexchange.com/questions/20504/the-difference-between-deb-versus-deb-src-in-sources-list).
-Once you are aware of this, have a look at my gist below (as version `138` when I first shared this post).
+Once you are aware of this, have a look at my gist below (as version `138` when I first shared this post and version `146` after review).

 <br>